gumaerc-testorg/11.165-fall-2021/content/pages/syllabus.md

 ### Extensions

 Each person is allowed to miss up to 3 problem sets and reading questions, which are assessed automatically.
 If you miss the midnight deadline, I can't give any extensions for the final paper because grades are due three days after the end of class, so plan ahead for this.
-In cases of extreme physical or emotional circumstances, any further extensions should be requested from the [Office of Graduate Education](https://oge.mit.edu/); if they decide that an extension is warranted, they will then send me a generic note, which preserves your privacy.
+In cases of extreme physical or emotional circumstances, any further extensions should be requested from the {{% resource_link "e0091cb7-3a23-4ea8-a99d-7e7e94e4a041" "Office of Graduate Education" %}}; if they decide that an extension is warranted, they will then send me a generic note, which preserves your privacy.

 ## Academic Integrity

 Plagiarism, unauthorized collaboration, cheating, and facilitating academic dishonesty are academic crimes.
 It is your responsibility as students and scholars to understand the definition of any such activities, and to avoid and discourage them.
-Engaging in these activities either knowingly or unknowingly may result in severe academic sanctions, and you are therefore expected to familiarize yourself with MIT's [academic integrity policies](https://integrity.mit.edu/).
+Engaging in these activities either knowingly or unknowingly may result in severe academic sanctions, and you are therefore expected to familiarize yourself with MIT's {{% resource_link "692b9e2b-2c79-4cf3-8bb5-e94bcce699c3" "academic integrity policies" %}}.